gboes/gboes.github.io/cv.md

 <!-- ## Area of Specialization
 ## Area of Competence -->

-## Academic Employment
+## Research Employment

 <details>
 <summary>2022-12 &ndash; currently: Katholieke Universiteit Leuven
 </summary>

-Postdoctoral Researcher.
+Postdoctoral Researcher for the project _Phenomenology and the Scientific Image of the World_ (Postdoctoral Mandate 3H220352).
 Promotors: Julia Jansen, Jan Heylen.

 </details>